-The birthplace of golf, home to Scotland’s oldest university and centuries of history to discover – St Andrews is a great place to add to your Scotland itinerary for a variety of reasons.
-This travel guide lists 11 awesome things to do in St Andrews including a few ideas for scenic trips in the nearby area.
+The birthplace of golf, home to Scotland’s oldest university and centuries of history to discover: St Andrews is a great place to add to your Scotland itinerary.
+In this travel guide lists you’ll find awesome things to do in St Andrews and ideas for scenic trips in the nearby East Neuk of Fife.

 This post contains affiliate links from which I may make a commission.
 Find out more here.
 All opinions are my own.

-Looking back at centuries of rich history, St Andrews has a lot to offer and is a place I visit regularly – there is always something new to discover.
+St Andrews has a lot to offer and is a place I love revisiting over and over again – there is always something new to discover.

-- Travel Info: How to get to St Andrews & local transport,
+• Travel information: How to get to St Andrews & local transport,

-Ready to plan a trip to St Andrews?
+In short: everything you’ll need to plan a trip to St Andrews!

-There is no shortage of things to do in St Andrew.
-Most of the attractions below are within easy walking distance of each other, or just a quick drive away – making St Andrews the perfect place for a weekend getaway.
+There is no shortage of things to do in St Andrews.
+Most of the attractions below are within easy walking distance of each other, or just a short drive away – making St Andrews the perfect place for a weekend getaway.

 St Andrews Cathedral

-The cathedral was built in the 12th century when St Andrews was the religious centre of the Roman Catholic Church of Scotland.
-After Catholic practice was outlawed in the 16th century, the cathedral fell into ruins.
+The cathedral was first built in the 12th century when St Andrews was the religious centre of the Roman Catholic Church of Scotland.
+After Catholic practice was outlawed in the 16th century (i.e. after the Reformation of the Scottish church in 1560), the cathedral fell into ruins.

 St Rule’s Tower

-One of the highlights on the grounds of the cathedral is St Rule’s Tower, which dates back to the 11th century.
+One of the highlights on the grounds of St Andrews Cathedral is St Rule’s Tower, which dates back to the 11th century.
 Despite its age, it is in much better condition than the Cathedral.

-You can climb the stairs to the top for spectacular views of St Andrews.
-Entrance is included in Cathedral admission.
+If you can face the steep & narrow steps, you can climb the stairs to the top for spectacular views of St Andrews.

 St Andrews Castle

-The ruined St Andrews Castle (FREE for Historic Environment Scotland members & Explorer Pass holders) is slightly tucked away from the hustle and bustle of St Andrews’ town centre and the waterfront near the Cathedral.
+The ruins of St Andrews Castle are slightly tucked away from the hustle and bustle of the town centre and the waterfront near the Cathedral.

-Before heading down to the ruins, castle visitors learn about the historic context of the times and about various sieges, religious conspiracies and political crises that went on in St Andrews back in the day.
+Before heading into the ruins, castle visitors learn about the historic context of the time the castle was built.
+This includes stories of various sieges, religious conspiracies and political crises that went on in St Andrews.

 The most impressive parts of the castle site are certainly the mine and countermine.
 These are two connected tunnel systems that were carved into the rock underlying the castle from two different directions during a siege – one to get out and one to get in.